 Our lives are dependent on electricity—24 hours a day.
-It is such an important part of our day to day living that it is almost impossible to fathom a world without electricity.
+It's such an important part of our day to day living that it's almost impossible to fathom a world without electricity.
 Even while we sleep, electricity is keeping our food cold and our security systems operating.
-Throughout the day, we tend to take electricity for granted.
+Throughout the day, we tend to take it for granted.

 In the United States, about 400 die from electrocution and 4,400 are injured each year because of electrical hazards.
 Of these, 4,000 people are injured in workplace electrical accidents and 325 people die, according to the National Safety Council.